- General Procurement

 - Related Resources

-Generally, Title 49 CFR part 18.36(d) permits four types of procurement methods:
+Title 2 CFR part §200.320 permits for five types of procurement methods:

-- Procurement by Noncompetitive Proposals - As a rule, procurement actions are to be conducted in a manner that assures fair and open competition.
-It is possible, however, under certain circumstances that procurement under a competitive basis may not be feasible.
-Title 49 CFR part 18.36 allows for noncompetitive procurement actions if certain conditions exist.
+- Procurement by Noncompetitive Proposals -- Sponsors are to conduct their procurement actions in a manner that assures fair and open competition.
+Under certain circumstances, it is possible that a competitive procurement is not practical or feasible.
+Title 2 CFR §200.320(f) allows for noncompetitive procurement actions if certain conditions exist.
 These include--

 - The required item is available from a single source.